 My exact operational role at the company was never formulated, but I guess one would have called me the CTO.
 In practice I would just do everything that needed doing - including all the technical stuff.

 I managed our network, took care of our servers and our website.
-Designed and built our entire OS deployment and disk image management setup, designed our data recovery process as well as helped out with some trickier service and data recovery cases.
+Designed and built our entire OS deployment and disk image management setup, developed our data recovery process as well as helped out with some trickier service and data recovery cases.
 Answered the phone and checked units in at the desk.
 Created all our marketing material.
 Developed our service management system and self-service portal and did data analytics for reporting for Joel and AppleCare.
 For a couple of years I even vacuumed and washed the floors and took out the trash every weekend.
 Initially because we couldn't afford a cleaner, then later because I needed the extra cash.
-The office was my second home and I even set up a small rehearsal space and boxing bag in our warehouse.
+The office was my second home and I even set up a small rehearsal space in our warehouse.

 I really enjoyed the variety since you could never get bored doing the same thing every day.
 As a business owner, it also gave me great insight into how the company was doing.
 I now believe strongly that a good entrepreneur must be involved in the every day operation of the company.
 At the very least, they should answer the phones and/or sit at the service desk a few days a week.
 Only then will you be able to make informed decisions on what to change and how, as well as truly understand your employees when they would complain about something.

 This was always a contentious issue between me and Joel.
 Even though he did spend time checking stuff in and answering the phones in the beginning, it was usually because no-one else was available.
 I think we even had a mini argument once when he claimed that managers should be focusing on “big picture stuff”.
 I never got that because to me, “the big picture” was just a collage of smaller things.
-I always saw the everyday stuff as much more important than designing the next big piece of tech, after all, it was the everyday operation of the company that was paying our wages.
+I always saw the everyday stuff as much more important than designing the next big piece of tech, after all, it was the everyday operation of the company that was paying our bills and wages.

 I was always torn between these two sides - the technical behind-the-scenes stuff and customer service.
 Even though, as a techie, I got more of a kick from creating tools, I always saw customer service as the most important thing and all the tooling and tech as just a means to an end.
 You could always work around a shortcoming in a system, but you would never get the customer back if they got bad service.
 Joel didn't agree - he just wanted me to work on the next version of our service management system.